zgiber/mctext/README.md

 # mctext

 Random-text generator using Markov chain from an user-provided sample.
+It's useful in cases where generated text must be relatively random, but expected to contain a good average distribution and repetition of words.

 Example: